faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures3_lecture.md

 created as well so that `instance : MyStructure := someterm` become accessible.

-We can define a structure `OneNat`, that "packs" a single natural number; or the structure `TwoNat` that packs to numbers;  or the structure of order pairs that pack two numbers where the second is larger or equal than the first : this is called a *mixin*.
+We can define a structure `OneNat`, that "packs" a single natural number; or the structures `TwoNat` and `Couple` that pack to numbers;  or the structure of order pairs that pack two numbers where the second is larger or equal than the first : this is called a *mixin*.

++++ Use of parameters
+It is also possible to define structures that depend on parameters.
+The syntax is the usual as for `def` or `theorem`.
++++

  `⌘`

-The big difference between `TwoNat`, and `Couple` are the names of the fields.
-These name **are relevant**!
-You might think of a term of type `TwoNat` as a pair of *labelled* naturals, and that a structure is a collection of labelled terms.

-It is also possible to define structures that depend on parameters.

-**TO DO SO...**

-## Extends

 ## Constructing terms